KobbyTechnologies/KEPHIS-RECRUITMENT/README.md

-#   KMPDC Portal
+#   KEPHIS Portal
 ## Project Description
-KMPDC website UX design
+KEPHIS website UX design

 ##### By Enock Abere

 ![views](static/img/1.png)

 ### Live link
-Visit the application on https://kmpdc.herokuapp.com/
+Visit the application on 20.231.15.166:108
 ### Setup & Run Instructions
 - Create and activate a virtual environment
 - Install the dependencies listed in the requirements.txt